ncpol3sdpa/ncpol3sdpa/SUIVI.md

 - (Mathis)
   * Finish tensor product, MR[https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/42]
   * start to work on the add of monomials in the list of monomials if its not in the SDP monomials
+- (Thomas)
+  * Implement verbose: enable -if activated- the user to follow the process of the solvers and see documentation

 # 26/06/2025
 - (Mathis)